A Guide to YouTube Data API: Limits and Quotas Explained

 Example: Calculating Quota for a 250-Video Playlist

-Let’s say you want to build a tool that calculates the total running time of a large tutorial playlist that has exactly 250 videos.
+Let's say you want to build a tool that calculates the total running time of a large tutorial playlist that has exactly 250 videos.
+This is exactly the kind of calculation handled by our YouTube Playlist Length Calculator tool.
 Here is how your API quota will be consumed, step by step:

 Step 1: Fetching the video IDs from the playlist